puppetlabs/puppetserver/README_BRANCHING.md

 ## Important Notes About Upcoming Releases

+At the time of this writing, we've just released OSS 1.0.8.
+This was a bugfix release and will be the OSS version of Puppet Server that is included in PE 3.8.

 The next release of Puppet Server, temporally, will be version 2.0.
 It will be released in concert with the release of Puppet 4.0.
 This release should be considered roughly equivalent to the Puppet Server 1.0.2 release in terms of functionality, and will largely only contain changes related to Puppet 4.0 compatibility.

-Shortly following that, there will be an OSS 1.0.8 release.
-This release will be a bugfix release targeted for inclusion in PE 3.8.
+Immediately following the 2.0 release, we'll merge up the 1.0.8 tag into master for inclusion in the next 2.x release, and begin work on a quick turnaround for a 2.1 release.
+This release will be 2.0, plus the bugfixes from 1.0.8, plus a URL compatibility layer that will allow Puppet 3.x agents to talk to Puppet Server 2.x (for more info see https://tickets.puppetlabs.com/browse/SERVER-526 ).

+NOTE: once 2.0 has been released, and the 1.0.8 tag has been merged up from stable to master, *we'll still be under a merge freeze from stable to master until 2.1 ships*.

-Some time following that, we'll do a 1.1 and 2.1 release, hopefully in close proximity to one another.
-These will be the next major feature releases (as opposed to 2.0, which is simply a compatibility release), and will contain several new features, tuning improvements, etc.
+Some time following that, we'll do a 1.1 and 2.2 release, hopefully in close proximity to one another.
+These will be the next major feature releases (as opposed to 2.0 and 2.1, which are mostly just compatibility releases), and will contain several new features, tuning improvements, etc.

-The changes for 1.0.8 have started to land in the `stable` branch now.
-Some of them are too risky to introduce into the `master` branch given our proximity to the 2.0 release.
-Therefore, it is critical that we do *not* do any merges from `stable` to `master` until after 2.0 has shipped.
+The changes for 1.1 have started to land in the `stable` branch now.
+Some of them are too risky to introduce into the `master` branch given our proximity to the 2.1 release.
+Therefore, it is critical that we do *not* do any merges from `stable` to `master` until after 2.1 has shipped.

 We'll update this document to reflect changes to that restriction as things progress.